testerbot00000/countr/README.md

 I don't like money donations, but a vote would mean a lot :)

 ** **
+<big>Troubleshooting</big>

+We also have a troubleshoot-command, `c!troubleshoot`, that tells you what's wrong with the bot.
+If there still are issues with the bot, please join the support server and ask for help.

+** **
 <big>Keep in mind!</big>

 - To avoid spam of the bot and the channel, you can only send a number after someone else has.